gabchx/mysql-curd-hibernate/readme.md

       `<property name="hibernate.connection.password">**YOUR PASSWORD**</property>`
 4. Run the code all is done ---
 ## Note
+Please note that adding and update feature in the terminal application is only write for customer instance.
-For adding, and remouving action to work in my-sql please set foreign key check to false
+For adding, and remouving action to work in my-sql please set foreign key check to false :

 > SET GLOBAL FOREIGN_KEY_CHECKS=0;